 A sales approach is a standardized roadmap with repeatable steps that sales use to guide a prospective buyer from an early stage of awareness to a closed deal.
 An alternative definition is a potential customer’s journey from recognizing a need to purchasing a particular product or service.

-A company's sales approach needs to be genuinely helpful with prospects by researching misunderstanding their pain points and challenges, providing supporting educational experiences, and crafting personalized and customized solutions rather than merely selling via a generic pitch.
+A company’s sales approach needs to be genuinely helpful with prospects by researching, misunderstanding their pain points and challenges, supporting educational experiences, and crafting personalized and customized solutions rather than merely selling via a generic pitch.

-Presented below is a generic sales process that represents a starting point for the formalization of a sales approach.
+Presented below is a generic sales process representing a starting point for the formalization of a sales approach.

 The generic sales approach value increases significantly with the use and customization of one or more of the strategic choices displayed below that support a company’s corporate sales strategies and plans.

 “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the internet, they can each tell 6,000.”

 The Consultative approach is closely related to the theory and basic principles of SPIN selling, as detailed in SPIN Selling, a book authored by Neil Rackham and published in 1988.
 SPIN Selling (Situation, Problem, Implication, Need) describes a dynamic, collaborative sales approach that empowers individual salespeople and teams to instantly become more customer-centric by revealing the questions that build rapport, credibility and drive successful sales.
 The New York Times reports that Spin Selling is one of their all-time business bestsellers.

 “The key is to set realistic customer expectations, and then not to just meet them, but to exceed them—preferably in unexpected and helpful ways.”